craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/The Nations of Alaturmen.md

 tags: world_page, bible, needs_work
 aliases:
 ---
-hey im building this using the ebberon book as an example
 # Nations of Alaturmen
 The following sections focus on what you need to know to create characters and NPCs from the nations of Alaturnmen and some of the smaller regions.